PaloAltoNetworks/azure-autoscaling/README.md

-# Palo Alto Networks AWS Gallery
+# Palo Alto Networks Azure-Autoscaling Gallery

 Gallery (https://gallery.pan.dev/) is a separate forum used to appropriately structure and organize repositories.
 Easier method of searching Repositories and maintaining each Repository.